ObsidianFury001/student-management-system/README.md

 Allows an authorized admin to perform the following operations.

-- Create new Student Record
+- Create new student record
-- Add Student Record
+- Add student record
-- Display all Students
+- Display all students
-- Search a Student Record based on id
+- Search a student record based on id
-- Edit a Student Record based on id
+- Edit a student record based on id
-- Delete a Student Record based on id
+- Delete a student record based on id

 ## Student Module

  Allows an authorized student to perform the following operations.

 - Display student records
-- Generate a mark sheet based on the marks entered in their respective subjects.
+- Generate a mark sheet based on subject marks